xieyuheng/inner/note/00003-subtyping-by-record-type-does-not-contradict-the-principle-of-type-theory.md

 ---
-title: Subtyping does not contradict the principle of type theory
+title: Subtyping by record type does not contradict the principle of type theory
 date: 2021-09-02
 ---